 Courtney Pulitzer's background in the Internet industry dates back to its nascency in 1994.
 Beginning her interactive career as a Web site designer, she developed Web sites for corporate clients at some of the top advertising agencies in New York.
 Her strong writing and marketing skills gained a great deal of attention when she began a social column in @NY, a regional online publication.
-The success of this column allowed Ms. Pulitzer to develop her own newsletter, The Cyber Scene, which currently goes out to thousands of subscribers.
-This popular weekly newsletter tracks the events, companies, people and culture in wired towns around the world.
-Contributors from around the globe offer their perspective on the scene in their towns as well.
-Due to the history and quality of reporting, Ms. Pulitzer and the newsletter have become a trusted resource.
+The success of this column allowed Pulitzer to develop her own newsletter, The Cyber Scene, which currently goes out to thousands of subscribers.
+This popular newsletter tracked the events, companies, people and culture in wired towns around the world.
+Contributors from around the globe offered their perspective on the scene in their towns as well.
+Due to the history and quality of reporting, Pulitzer and the newsletter have become a trusted resource.

 Addressing a desire to get together with friends in the industry, Pulitzer planned her Cocktails with Courtney events to be once a month in New York.
 These events drew budding entrepreneurs in addition to the original founders in Silicon Alley.
 As people in other cities read about these events, requests for Cocktails with Courtney events sprung up across the U.S. To date, there have been events in Austin, Boston, Chicago, Dallas, DC, Los Angeles, Pittsburgh, Philadelphia, Portland, San Francisco, and internationally in Vancouver, London and Cannes.